2026 Nissan Kicks Review America’s Best-Selling Small SUV Under $24K

 Last year, Nissan sold 103,575 Kicks, making it not only the brand’s third-best seller but the outright king of subcompact SUVs.
 Those aren’t fleet-sale numbers.
 Those are first-time buyers, city dwellers, and practical families voting with their wallets.
 The headline price around $23,975 for a nicely equipped SV puts it squarely in the crosshairs of anyone Googling “best SUV under 25000.”
 And the Kicks delivers on that promise with more than just a low monthly payment.
 It’s a legitimately good small car.

-But being a best-seller doesn’t mean it’s perfect.
-There are trade-offs here, and we’re not going to pretend the Kicks is something it isn’t.
-After spending serious time behind the wheel, living with its cargo area, and racking up miles in both city and highway conditions, we have a clear picture of who should buy one and who should walk right past the Nissan showroom.
+But being a best-seller does not mean it is perfect.
+There are trade-offs here, and we are not going to pretend the Kicks is something it is not.
+Based on official specs, safety data, pricing, owner feedback, and published road-test coverage, there is a clear picture of who should buy one and who should walk right past the Nissan showroom.

 Take our What Car Suits Me?
 Quiz to see if the Kicks fits your life.